Fifeshire FM: History

 In 1998 Fifeshire FM Ltd was sold to Radio Otago and then in 1999 Radio Otago was sold to RadioWorks.
 Fifeshire FM then became part of RadioWorks collection of local station known as LocalWorks.
 When RadioWorks took over the station, Fifeshire Classic 99FM was shut down and replaced with Solid Gold on the 98.6FM frequency and at the same time the 990AM frequency was used for Fifeshire FM.
 The 990AM frequency was used during the early 2000s for talkback programmes.
 After falling out with the new owners from Radio Otago, station co-founder Kevin Ihaia left in 1998 and started another Nelson station, The Planet 97FM.

 In December 2004 Fifeshire FM was rebranded as More FM when RadioWorks rebranded the majority of their local stations as either More FM or The Breeze.

 The station was a live and local station 24 hours a day however following the rebranding to More FM evenings from 7pm and overnight to 6am is now a network programme based from the More FM studios in Auckland, afternoons from 2pm at weekends are also Auckland based.
 In 2007 the local breakfast show was also replaced with the Christchurch More FM breakfast show, leaving only the morning show (with Blair Kiddey and later Josh Fogden) local.
+Fogden eventually left and Kiddey was moved to The Breeze in Nelson to present a local breakfast show.

+More FM Nelson currently has local programming presented by Jane, weekdays from 10-3.

 In 2008 the 990AM frequency was used to broadcast BSport into the Nelson region.

 In 2010, the Nelson frequency was adjusted from 93.0FM to 92.8FM.
 This change was done as part of a Government programme to align the spacing of FM frequencies in New Zealand to meet international standards.